 univariatems performs preliminary univariate robust model selection in linear regression

 In the situations in which the number of potential explanatory variables is very large it is necessary to preliminary understand the subset of variables which surely must be excluded before running the proper variable selection procedure.
 This procedure estimates a univariate regression model (with intercept) between each column of X and the response.
-Just the variables which have an R2 greater than (or a $p$-value smaller than) a certain threshold in the univariate regressions are retained.
-The p-value or R2 threshold are based on robust univariate models (with intercept) but the unrobust models can be chosen using option thresh.
+Just the variables that have an R2 greater than (or a -value smaller than) a certain threshold in the univariate regressions are retained.
+The p-value or R2 threshold are based on robust univariate models (with intercept), but the unrobust models can be chosen using option thresh.
 Option fsr enables the user to select the preferred robust regression procedure.

 Call of univariatems with a personalized threshold for p-value.Tsel